 If you have used the FocusBlog theme, you will need to activate the license before doing any customization on the theme.

 Click Activate License, then input your email address and the license key.

 You can get the license key from the ThriveTheme website on your member dashboard section.
 Look under the Member Navigation by clicking My Account & License Keys.

 Once you can access your theme dashboard, go ahead and modify the General Settings.

-The first thing I prefer to do after installation of the theme is to remove the theme author’s logo.
+The first thing I like to do after installation is to remove the theme author’s logo.

 Step 20: Installing plugins

 As I mentioned above, plugins are software packages that add specific functionalities to your website.

 You need to configure these at the beginning.
 Others can be configured later, if you don’t have time to finish customizing now.